Locations:

 What do my results mean?

-Your healthcare provider should be able to tell you results of the Hallpike test right away.
+Your healthcare provider should be able to tell you the results of the Dix-Hallpike test right away.
 Your results will be either positive or negative.

 Dix-Hallpike maneuver positive

-A positive result means that your vertigo symptoms result from BPPV.
-If you get a positive result, your healthcare provider can perform the Epley maneuver to shift the calcium carbonate crystals out of your semicircular canals.
-They can usually do this during the same appointment.
+A positive result means that you have benign paroxysmal positional vertigo.
+Your healthcare provider may then do the Epley maneuver.
+This treatment shifts the calcium carbonate crystals out of your semicircular canals.
+Providers can usually do this during the same appointment.

 Dix-Hallpike maneuver negative